 Clerestory windows were also a helpful feature from a design standpoint.
 They meant more open eye-level wall space, allowing for more space for art and built-ins.
 They provided privacy without sacrificing natural light, and when combined with skylights, clerestory windows made a space feel truly heavenly.

-Let’s take a look at 7 examples of clerestory windows and dive into the beauty these small-but-mighty architectural features.
+Let’s take a look at some examples of clerestory windows and dive into the beauty these small-but-mighty architectural features.

-The clerestory windows of this Desert Modern home fit perfectly alongside the butterfly roof— notice how the roof’s overhang protects the windows too.
+The clerestory windows of this Palmer and Krisel desert home suits the climate well.
 The protected windows mean more indirect, ambient light and less hot, direct sunlight.

 The clerestory windows in this 1957 Colorado home provide the perfect amount of light for the surrounding houseplants!
 Shutters were removed from some of the windows, further enhancing the clean lines of the design.